blackpeps/dbmslab2023/10. Practise of SQL TCL commands Rollback, commit, savepoint/readme.md

-## 10. Practise of SQL TCL commands Rollback, commit, savepoint.
+# 10. Practise of SQL TCL commands Rollback, commit, savepoint.

-> This section will contain two practice questions.
-You may write any one of these in the rough record, while the other will be referred for the lab exam. **But for the fair record, you may only write what is given by the teacher.**

----
+## AIM

+To implement DCL commands for granting and revoking user privileges.

+## Theory

 ### TRANSACTIONAL CONTROL LANGUAGE (T.C.L)

 A transaction is a logical unit of work.
 All changes made to the database can be referred to as a transaction.
 Transaction changes can be made permanent to the database only if they are committed a transaction begins with an executable SQL statement & ends explicitly with either a rollback or commit statement.